sandhawke/n-quads-update-stream/README.md

 These header fields MUST be the same as a client would have received doing a GET on the associated N-Quads resource at approximately the same point in time.

 Some additional header fields are suggested for use in this context which are not standard.
-They will be proposed to IETF if/when they prove somewhat useful:
+They will be proposed to IETF if they prove useful:

 #### Lines

 * "Lines" is the count of lines in the current state, for error detection.
 (This field is already defined, from NNTP, but deprecated.)
 For example:

 ```
-event: remove-lines
+event: line-remove
 data: 0-end

 event: update-response-headers
 data: Lines: 0

-event: add-lines
+event: line-add
 data: <https://example.org/#a> <https://example.org/#b> <https://example.org/#c>.

 event: update-response-headers